 saga.
 During Adam Warlock's brief period of power, he subconsciously expelled both good and evil from himself

-began with Thanos assembling the gauntlet and was all about how he used it, this series was about the Magus's quest to assemble it.
-He never succeeded, although for a while he and the reader were tricked into thinking that he had
+began with Thanos assembling the gauntlet and was all about how he used it, this series is about the Magus's quest to assemble it.

-The antagonist of this miniseries was the Goddess, the good part of Warlock, created at the same time as the Magus.
-She tries to use the power of Cosmic Cubes and Cultlike More than Mind Control
+The antagonist of this miniseries is the Goddess, the good part of Warlock, created at the same time as the Magus.
+She tries to use the power of Cosmic Cubes and Cultlike More Than Mind Control

 to subvert Earth's more idealistic heroes to serve her against the rest to establish a Utopia by any means necessary